 First you ought to build trade lines that report.
 This is also referred to as vendor credit.
 Then you’ll have an established credit profile, and you’ll get a business credit score.
-And with an established business credit profile and score you can start getting revolving store and cash credit.
+And with an established business credit profile and score you can start getting more credit.

-These sorts of accounts have the tendency to be for the things bought all the time, like coffee, shipping boxes, outdoor work wear, ink and toner, and office furniture.
+These sorts of accounts have the tendency to be for the things bought all the time, like outdoor work wear, ink and toner, and office furniture.

 But to start with, what is trade credit?
 These trade lines are creditors who will give you initial credit when you have none now.
 Terms are frequently Net 30, rather than revolving.
 So if you get approval for $1,000 in vendor credit and use all of it, you need to pay that money back in a set term, like within 30 days on a Net 30 account.